 1) In the proximal tubule, ammonium (NH4+) is generated from glutamine.
-Glutamine is first converted to glutamate by glutaminase.
-Then a glutamate dehydrogenase converts glutamate to α-ketoglutarate and two ammonium ions.
-The α-ketoglutarate can be oxidized or converted to glucose (which is used for gluconeogenesis), both processes release bicarbonate.
-The ammonium is transported into the renal lumen in exchange for sodium by a luminal exchanger.
+Glutamine is converted to α-ketoglutarate and ammonium by glutaminase and glutamate dehydrogenase.
+The ammonium is transported into the renal lumen in exchange for sodium by a luminal sodium/ammonium exchanger.
 The ammonium is then “lost” or excreted into the urine with filtered chloride as its anion.
+This generates new bicarbonate (via glutamine metabolism), while excreting an acid (ammonium chloride).
 The bicarbonate is returned to the blood via the basolateral sodium/bicarbonate cotransporter, which derives its energy from a basolateral sodium/potassium exchanger or pump.
-This process thus generates new bicarbonate, while excreting an acid (ammonium chloride).
-Hypokalemia and acidemia stimulates ammoniagenesis, promoting hydrogen excretion and bicarbonate retention.
-Angiotensin II stimulates the basolateral sodium/bicarbonate cotransporter, facilitating absorption of the generated bicarbonate.
-Note, than an alternative use for the generated ammonium in the renal tubules is its conversion to urea in the urea cycle in the liver (if this occurs, the ammonium is not excreted into the urine and bicarbonate is not generated).

-2) In the collecting tubule, ammonia (NH3) diffuses freely across the renal tubular cell and combines with hydrogen excreted by the H+ATPase.
+2) In the collecting tubule, ammonia (NH3) diffuses freely across the renal tubular cell and combines with hydrogen excreted by the H+ATPase (chloride passively follows via a paracellular pathway).
 The hydrogen is generated from carbon dioxide and water by carbonic anhydrase.
 The bicarbonate leaves the cell in exchange for chloride by the basolateral chloride/bicarbonate exchanger (the energy for which is derived from the sodium/potassium pump on the basolateral side, not shown).
 The hydrogen ATPase pump on the luminal surface and the basolateral chloride/bicarbonate exchanger are stimulated by aldosterone.

 In both tubules, excretion of hydrogen is linked to generation of new bicarbonate.